 A phylogeny is a hypothetical relationship between groups of organisms being compared.
 A phylogeny is often depicted using a phylogenetic tree, such as the simple one below describing the evolutionary relationships between the great apes.

 The genus Pongo includes orangutans, Pan includes chimpanzees and bonobos, and Homo includes humans, while Gorilla is self-evident.
-Scientist use data gathered about each of the groups, including physiological traits and genetic data, to compare the groups against each other.
+Scientists use data gathered about each of the groups, including physiological traits and genetic data, to compare the groups against each other.
 The ends of the lines represent the living organisms.
 Sometimes the lines are drawn shorter than other lines, which indicates that a lineage went extinct.
 The places that lines connect are called nodes.
 These nodes represent important changes in the lineage that gave rise to a new line.

 In the above cladogram, the orangutan is considered the outgroup, as it is the least related organism, and is used to help distinguish the relatedness between the other groups.
 If scientists wanted to include orangutans in the clade being discussed, they would use a cladogram, or phylogenetic tree, like the one below.

-Scientist try to design a phylogeny that has the fewest changes, or nodes.
-Changes can only be produced by mutations in an organisms, or an event that separates a population.
+Scientists try to design a phylogeny that has the fewest changes, or nodes.
+Changes can only be produced by mutations in an organism or an event that separates a population.
 Both of these events are relatively unlikely.
 The founder of phylogenetic systematics, Willi Hennig, suggested that the most probable phylogeny would be the most parsimonious phylogeny.
 Parsimonious phylogenies have the fewest changes, compared to other phylogenies.
 Until recent advances in genetic techniques, this was considered more factual.
 Now, it has been shown that reversals and other very unlikely mutations have indeed been the cause of various organisms appearing out of place in the phylogeny.
 With additional information and genetic techniques, a clearer view of the relationships between organisms can be obtained.

-In conservation biology, scientist use phylogenies to help identify which organism to protect.
+In conservation biology, scientists use phylogenies to help identify which organism to protect.
 Groups of organisms are designated as Evolutionary Significant Units (ESUs) to help identify biodiversity in organisms.
-For example, part of the reason it has been difficult for scientist to protect the interests of the polar bear is that the polar bear is still closely related to the brown bear.
+For example, part of the reason it has been difficult for scientists to protect the interests of the polar bear is that the polar bear is still closely related to the brown bear.
 Evolutionarily, brown bears form three distinct lineages, of which the polar bear is a part.
 Polar bears are still able to successfully breed with brown bears.

 By contrast, the clouded leopard actually exists as 3 distinct ESUs.
 Populations of clouded leopards spread from Asia south, into islands like Borneo.
 As they spread, the populations were separated from one another and became genetically distinct.
 Each separate ESU is as differently related as lions and tigers.
-Thus, when making decisions about which animals to protect, scientists sometimes find it wiser to protect animals like the clouded leopard, which actually represent a lot of genetic diversity, rather than the polar bear, which is a relatively recent evolution of brown bears.
+Thus, when making decisions about which animals to protect, scientists sometimes find it wiser to protect animals like the clouded leopard, which actually represents a lot of genetic diversity, rather than the polar bear, which is a relatively recent evolution of brown bears.

 A phylogeny can also be used by geneticists to help identify populations that are at risk for various genetic diseases.
 Because genetic mutations are responsible for genetic disease, they exist in populations in the same way that inheritable characters do.
 Therefore, geneticists can track and observe the occurrences of a disease in a population to identify its source, mode of transmission, and other important characteristics of the disease.
 Although these are just two simple examples of the uses of a phylogeny, they are used any time the relationships between groups of animals are being hypothesized.